TedTschopp/tedt.org/_posts/Swiss-Folklore/2023-01-02-On-the-City-of-Saint-George.md

 ---
 id: 124289
-title: On the City of Saint George
+title: On the Mountain of Saint George
 date: 2023-01-02T09:26:36-08:00
 author:
   name: Ted Tschopp